 - Check Windows 10 update history from PowerShell

-How to check Windows 10 update history using Settings
+Check Windows 10 update history from Settings

-Click on Update & security.
+Click on Update & Security.

 Click on Windows Update.